 In the spring of 2003, the College requested an institutional change from the Higher Learning Commission of the North Central Association (NCA) to include authority to offer full degree programs online.
 NCA conducted a focus visit in April 2003 to evaluate the Online Education program and by November 2003, UTTC was approved to offer Early Childhood Education and Injury Prevention degrees online.
 In 2004, the College requested three additional degree programs for NCA approval, which was granted for Elementary Education, Health Information Technology, and Nutrition & Food Services.
 At the time, this made UTTC the only Tribal college in the U.S. with accredited online degree programs.

-In 2010, UTTC successfully achieved reaffirmation for all Associate level degree programs and full authority to offer all degree programs on line and also received approval of the institutional change to offer three Baccalaureate degree programs.
+In 2011, UTTC successfully achieved reaffirmation for all Associate level degree programs,full authority to offer all degree programs on line, and approval of the institutional change to offer three Baccalaureate degree programs.

-Along with NCA accreditation status, programs at United Tribes Technical College are also approved and/or certified by the National Automotive Technicians Education Foundation, the Commission on Accreditation for Health Informatics and Information Management, the North Dakota Board of Nursing, the National Dietary Managers Association, and the National League for Nursing Accrediting Commission.
+Along with HLC accreditation statusprograms at United Tribes Technical College are also approved and/or certified by the National Automotive Technicians Education Foundation, the North Dakota Board of Nursing, the National Dietary Managers Association, North Dakota Education Standards & Practices Board, and the National League for Nursing Accrediting Commission.